Conference Program

 As data science evolves, so does its power to affect many different functions.

 Financial institutions have rich, customer-centric data and are in a strong position when building AI solutions.
-Like any other sector, the financial industry comprises different functions, and each function is uniquely responsible for catering to its customers.
-Since the functions differ, AI use cases also differ; hence, this presentation aims to touch on all those individual use cases.
-Using her broad data science experience across multiple industries, Kaur brings it alive in this presentation by sharing some best practices about data, modeling, and the right resources.
+Since the functions differ, AI use cases also differ.
+The recent intense interest in generative AI has given rise to a new aspect of data science: Prompt Engineering, which is basically how humans train models like GPT by creating appropriate prompts.
+Using her broad data science experience across multiple industries, Kaur brings it alive in this presentation by sharing some best practices about data, generative AI, and the right resources.
 As a bonus, she shares her thoughts on where the industry is heading and what the focus looks like in the coming years.

 Thursday, May 11: 11:45 a.m. - 12:30 p.m.